Table of Content

 3. Alcohol:

 You are more prone to get gout if you consume alcohol, particularly beer.
-Although you don’t have to give up cocktail hour forever, cutting back on your alcohol consumption is your best option.
+Although you don’t have to give up cocktail hour forever, reducing your alcohol consumption is your best option.
 Your doctor can advise you on how much is appropriate.

 4. Foods with Fructose

 A concentrated type of fructose is high fructose corn syrup.
-High fructose corn syrup can be found in a variety of packaged foods that you might not often expect if you start reading labels.
+High fructose corn syrup can be found in various packaged foods that you might not often expect if you start reading labels.

 5. Dairy